WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

   </tr>
 </table>

-A couple issues popped out. Â The first was that the LanaID&#8217;s were wrong. Â I \*thought\* Provision should be #1 and Production should be #2, but we apply our LanAdapter ID&#8217;s via GPP so these values are correct for our other systems. Â I know both RDP and ICA need to be locked to the Production NIC and the order is \*correct\* but I&#8217;m a bit confused to why the numbers are different between RDP-TCP and ICA-TCP.
+A couple issues popped out. Â The first was that the LanaID's were wrong. Â I \*thought\* Provision should be #1 and Production should be #2, but we apply our LanAdapter ID's via GPP so these values are correct for our other systems. Â I know both RDP and ICA need to be locked to the Production NIC and the order is \*correct\* but I'm a bit confused to why the numbers are different between RDP-TCP and ICA-TCP.

 So I started on getting the issues resolved. Â First, I was going to resolve RDP. Â If it is targeting 0x1 that means that I need the Production NIC (VMWare Network Adapter #2) needs to be set as 0x1. Â So I edit the LanaId of the Production NIC to 0x1 and the Provision NIC to 0x2. Â I rebooted the box and I could RDP into it without issue. Â I then checked the Remote Desktop Session Host Configuration: